Writing, Research, & Education

 A BIT ABOUT LEE D BAKER

 Lee D. Baker

-Mrs. A. Hehmeyer Professor of Cultural Anthropology, Sociology, and African and African American Studies at Duke University.
+Professor of Cultural Anthropology and African & African American Studies at Duke University.

 He received his B.S. from Portland State University and his doctorate in anthropology from Temple University.
 He has been a resident fellow at Harvard’s W.E.B.
 Du Bois Institute, the Smithsonian’s National Museum of American History, Johns Hopkins’s Institute for Global Studies, The University of Ghana-Legon, the American Philosophical Society, and the National Humanities Center.
 His books include From Savage to Negro: Anthropology and the Construction of Race, 1896-1954 (1998), Life in America: Identity and Everyday Experience (2003), and Anthropology and the Racial Politics of Culture (2010).